MyThemeShopTeam/wp-real-estate/readme.txt

 Easily override the default HTML template files by including them into your own theme.

 The template system used is very similar to the WooCommerce template system, so if you have used that before, this will be a breeze.

+== Changelog ==

+= v1.1.0 (Nov 14, 2017) =
+* Integrated IDX/MLS
+* Added Notice for WP Real Estate Pro [Advanced IDX integration, Paid Listings, Memberships and much more]
+* Added compatibility for SEO plugins
+* Added Ajax loading in 'Order By' dropdown
+* Removed script loading on admin pages where they are not needed
+* Reduced single listing slider speed
+* Replaced Lightbox close icon image with font icon
+* Replaced marker image icon with font icon
+* Changed color of Sold Label
+* Changed few label names
+* Fixed bug which was making Agents page slow
+* Minor improvements in the code

+= v1.0.0 (Oct 9, 2017) =
+* Plugin released

 == Installation ==